-The minimum predental program required by accredited dental schools is one year each of English, inorganic chemistry, physics and zoology; one semester of organic chemistry; and additional courses (usually elective in general education, but specified by some dental schools) for a total of 60 units.
+in General Education, but specified by some dental schools) for a total of 60 units.
 Each science course must include laboratory.

 The present trend among dental schools is to require more than two years of predental training including a broad liberal arts background.
 Since 1971, three years of predental training have been required by the University of California, San Francisco and some other dental schools.
 Additional organic chemistry, quantitative chemical analysis, elementary physical chemistry, other zoology courses, and in some cases a foreign language and psychology are recommended or required.
 Several schools require a bachelor's degree for entrance.
 The American Dental Association Aptitude Test and evidence of physical fitness and good moral character are usually required.
 Many dental schools also require a personal interview and some administer additional tests.
-For other information, see the predental adviser and dental school catalogs.
+For other information, see the predental advisor and dental school catalogs.

 Prelegal.
 Most fully accredited law schools require a bachelor's degree for admission.
 Since a prelegal program providing a broad cultural background is recommended by the law schools, any baccalaureate major, depending on the student's interest, may be chosen from the university offerings.
 (See Degree Programs, Majors and Minors.)
 Law schools suggest courses, but not necessarily a major, in the following: written and oral English, American and English constitutional history, world history, accounting, business administration, elementary logic, mathematics, statistics, economics, political science, philosophy, science and foreign language.
-For further information consult a prelaw adviser and law school catalogs.
+A score on the Law School Admission Test (L.S.A.T.) is required before students can be accepted into law school.
+It is recommended that the L.S.A.T. be taken no later than December of the student's senior year.
+In addition, most law schools require a personal statement and letters of recommendation that address academic skills and preparation for the study of law.
+For further information consult a prelaw advisor and law school catalogs.

 Prelibrarianship.
 Accredited graduate schools of librarianship require a bachelor's degree for admission.
 A major in any subject is acceptable.
 A reading knowledge of at least one modern foreign language is a requirement for admission to most graduate schools of librarianship; this requirement is normally satisfied by the successful completion of two college years of the language.
 Also, many schools now require a course in mathematics or statistics.
 In addition, a course in computer concepts is advisable.
-Students considering librarianship as a career should consult the preliminary program adviser in the Henry Madden Library.
+Students considering librarianship as a career should consult the prelibrary program advisor in the Henry Madden Library.